TH-Cats/OtoTheory/docs/content/getting_started.md

 ## 🎯 Get Started in 3 Steps

-### Step 1️⃣: Choose a Key and Scale
+### Step 1️⃣: Build a Chord Progression

-**On the Chord Progression page, select the key and scale for your song.**
+**On the Chord Progression page, start building your progression from presets.**

-1. Click "Chord Progression" from the menu
-2. Select a **Key** at the top (e.g., C, G, Am, etc.)
-3. Select a **Scale** (e.g., Major, Natural Minor, etc.)

-💡 **Beginner Tip**:
-- If unsure, start with "**C Major**"
-- Major = bright/happy songs, Minor = dark/sad songs
-- You can change key and scale anytime

-**🖼️ Screenshot Position: Key & Scale Selection**

----

-### Step 2️⃣: Build a Chord Progression

-**Choose from presets or start from scratch.**

 #### How to Start

 **Method 1: Use Presets (Recommended)**
+1. Click "Chord Progression" from the menu
-1. Open the "Presets" section
+2. Open the "Presets" section
-2. Tap a pattern you like (e.g., "I - V - vi - IV")
+3. Tap a pattern you like (e.g., "I - V - vi - IV")
-3. Chords are automatically inserted in your chosen key and played
+4. Chords are inserted and auto-play

 **Method 2: Build Manually**
+1. Click "Chord Progression" from the menu
-1. Tap the **+ Add** button
+2. Tap the **+ Add** button
-2. Select from available chords
-3. Chord is added and auto-plays
+3. Select and add chords you like

 💡 **Beginner Tip**:
 - Try the preset "**I - V - vi - IV**" first (very popular progression)